 Step 1: Figure Out What To Delegate

-Step 2: Write A Job Description of Each Task
+Step 2: Write A Job Description of Each Delegated Task

-Step 3: Write A “How To” Guide For Each Task
+Step 3: Write A “How To” Guide For Each Delegated Task

 I urge you to take the time to do this BEFORE you get anyone to start!
 Take a few hours to write a guide on each task explaining it exactly the way you do it.
-This is called systematizing and it will be critical for your success in achieving your goals.
+This is called systematizing and it will be critical for your success in achieving your goals, as well as the success of the person you bring on.
 Imagine that the person you are writing these guides for has never done the tasks you are about to assign.
 Type them out in a step-by-step format.

-This is crucial because when people are left to their own devices they may not perform in the way you want and expect them to. this will lead to setting them and you up for success.
+This is crucial because when people are left to their own devices they may not perform in the way you want and expect them to.
+The more specific your directions are, the more you are setting them up for success.

 Start With Small Tasks – 1 to 2 Hours at Most & Check Work Often

 Start with small tasks that can be achieved in an hour or two to see if your new intern/assistant handles it well.
-You want to create a system of checks and balances so and make sure to check work.
-This is another pitfall that you want to avoid – checking work early and often and correcting what may get off the rails will ensure that the tasks get done right the first time.
+You want to create a system of checks and balances while you’re still in the trust-building stage.
+Checking work and supplying necessary corrections early will ensure the tasks get done right the first time and avoid the possible pitfall of having to re-do this work personally or ask your assistant to repeat the task.

 Hold Them Accountable

-and use Asana to assign and track all tasks (we love it here at Cyber PR)
+Use Asana to assign and track all tasks (we love it here at Cyber PR).

 Getting Help FOR FREE